cnlohr/ethertiny/README.md

 If you need to use the other ports for I/O, you'll need to modify the code to set up the right bits on port B.

-Right now, port PB3,PB4 are the TX+/TX- pins
+Right now, port PB3,PB4 are the TX+/TX- pins.
+A switch can be connected between PB0 and PB1 and another switch may be connected btween PB2 and PB1.